NyagaM/ont-research_str-and-sv-analysis/README.md

 # Repeat expansion (STRs) and structural variant (SVs) analysis on long-read (ONT) data
-`ont-research_str-and-sv-analysis` is a pipeline to call tandem repeat expansions (STRs) and structural variants (SVs) with annotation on long-read sequencing (LRS).
+`ont-research_str-and-sv-analysis` is a pipeline to call tandem repeat expansions (STRs) and structural variants (SVs) with annotation on long-read sequencing (LRS) bam files.
 This pipeline is inspired by my work on
 Epilepsy Research, and the fact that LRS has the potential to comprehensively identify all medically relevant genome variations, including complex SVs and STRs associated with diseases that are commonly missed by short-read sequencing (SRS) approaches.